- The parish was in the Winterton sub-district of the Glanford Brigg Registration District.

 - You'll want an Ordnance Survey Explorer map, which has 2.5 inches to the mile scale.

 - See our Maps page for additional resources.

-See the Ashby War Memorial for a list of World War I casualties.
+See the Ashby Roll of Honour site for a list of World War I casualties.

 - Ashby is quite a common village name in the Lincolnshire area.
 The origin of the name is probably Old Scandinavian Aski+by, for "Aski's farmstead", but it could also derive from the words for "farmstead where ash trees grow".
 In the 1086 Domesday Book it appeares as Aschebi.
 Later variants include Askebi and the modern form of Ashby does not appear until the early 19th century.